How do I check for accessibility issues in Acrobat Reader (PDF)?

 Click on the Accessibility Tool in the Toolbar on the right side of the window.

-5. Run a Full Check of the document
+5. Run an Accessibility Check of the document

-Click on Full Check in the Accessibility Toolbar on the right side of the window.
+Click on Accessibility Check in the Accessibility Toolbar on the right side of the window.

 Click on Start Checking to run the Accessibility Checker.